Chart Color Schemes

 Kelso features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.7% of all households, including 32.1% couples with children, 26.6% couples without children, and 18.8% single parent families.
-Non-family households make up the remaining 21.3%, with lone person households at 18.4% and group households comprising 2.9%.
+Non-family households constitute the remaining 21.3%, with lone person households at 18.4% and group households comprising 2.9%.
 The median household size is 2.8 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households